wenchenglai/arrow/cpp/README.md

 This directory contains the code and build system for the Arrow C++ libraries, as well as for the C++ libraries for Apache Parquet.

+# Parquet Reader

+mkdir parquet_release

+cd parquet_release/

+cmake -DARROW_PARQUET=ON -DARROW_OPTIONAL_INSTALL=ON -DPARQUET_BUILD_EXAMPLES=ON -DARROW_WITH_SNAPPY=ON ..

+make install

+cd parquet_release/examples/parquet

+change code, and make all the time

+cd arrow/cpp/parquet_release/release

+run the app:

+./dhl-reader ../../../data

+Test data is located at arrow/data folder, there are multiple parquet files.

 ## Installation

 See https://arrow.apache.org/install/ for the latest instructions how